khaosdoctor/presentations/sources/kneel-before-zod/slides.md

 <!--
 - IO-TS is a functional approach to schema validation
+- Scroll to the part where it compares to IO-TS if it's not there already
-- It's good, but complex to read, complex to write, and even more complex to understand -->
+- It's good, but complex to read, complex to write, and even more complex to understand
+- briefly talk about the partial type example
+-->

 ---